-Modifications Reason for Modification NONE.
-There were no modifications made in the the recent year. e Annual Stockholders' Meeting regulations during
+Modifications Reason for Modification

+NONE.
+There were no modifications made in the Annual Stockholders' Meeting regulations during the

+recent year.

-- (f) Stockholders' Attendance - (i) Details of Attendance in the Annual/Special Stockholders' Meeting Held:
+(f) Stockholders' Attendance

+(i) Details of Attendance in the Annual/Special Stockholders' Meeting Held:
-Type of Meeting Names of Board members / Officers present Date of Meeting Voting Procedure (by poll, show of hands, etc.) % of SH Attending in Person % of SH in Proxy Total % of SH attendance Annual BOARD MEMBERS: Willy N. Ocier Frederic C. DyBuncio A. Bayani K. Tan Exequiel P. Villacorta, Jr. Juan Victor S. Tanjuatco Roman Felipe S. 4/27/2015 Stockholders may vote at all meetings either in person or by proxy duly given in writing in favor of any person of their confidence and each 0.001% 83.512% 83.512%

-Type of Meeting Names of Board members / Officers present Date of Meeting Voting Procedure (by poll, show of hands, etc.) % of SH Attending in Person % of SH in Proxy Total % of SH attendance Reyes stockholder shall be entitled to one vote for each share of stock standing in his name in the books of the corporation; provided, however, that in the election of Directors, each stockholder shall be entitled to cumulate his votes in the manner provided for by law.
+Type of Meeting Names of Board members / Officers present Date of Meeting Voting Procedure (by poll, show of hands, etc.) % of SH Attending in Person % of SH in Proxy Total % of SH attendance Annual BOARD MEMBERS: Willy N. Ocier Frederic C. DyBuncio A. Bayani K. Tan Exequiel P. Villacorta, Jr. Juan Victor S. Tanjuatco Roman Felipe S. Reyes OFFICERS: Armin B. Raquel - Santos Jackson T. Ongsip Dexter C. Reyes Ma.
+Nerissa E. Cuevas Elmer B. Serrano Arthur A. Sy Phil Ivan A. Chan 4/25/2016 Stockholders may vote at all meetings either in person or by proxy duly given in writing in favor of any person of their confidence and each stockholder shall be entitled to one vote for each share of stock standing in his name in the books of the corporation; provided, however, that in the election of Directors, each stockholder shall be entitled to cumulate his votes in the manner provided for by law.
+0.001% 83.512% 83.512%